Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Showcase with the long board in a regular camera shell

-![game boy camera flashable](Images/Long_board.png) Not that the flash chip was produced in 1997 and the MAB-GBD in 1998.
+![game boy camera flashable](Images/Long_board.png) Note that the flash chip was produced in 1997 and the MAB-GBD in 1998 which defeats a bit the concept of "all new parts".
+But who cares.

 ## Showcase with the short board in a Camera+ Mini shell